 Flying With Grandkids

 No doubt your children should be a bit older before you feel comfortable having them fly off without you.
 Still, a few simple tricks will help even bigger kids get a holiday with grandparents off to a good start.
-When booking the flights, ask your parents to try to get the first flight out.
-That’s important to decrease the chance of flight delays.
-In addition, they should book direct flights.
-Impatient children are no fun during boring layovers.
+When booking the flights, ask your parents to try to get the first flight out that’s not ridiculously early.
+That way, you’ll decrease the chance of flight delays.
+In addition, they should book direct flights to avoid any difficulties with layovers.

 Traveling With Grandparents: At The Airport And On The Plane